Protocol73/Proxmox-Pretty-CLI-login/Readme.md

  - === "Unauthorized access is prohibited..." ==
  - ================================

-The choice is yours, I'll provide [a few examples] you can look at for ideas later.
+The choice is yours, I'll provide a few examples you can look at for ideas.
 [TO DO]()

 Next is the login banner via the issue file.
-Proxmox generates this file via a [Perl script](https://forum.proxmox.com/threads/etc-issue-edits.54964/)
+Proxmox generates this file via a Perl script
-And the pvebanner service/command.
+And the [pvebanner service/command](https://forum.proxmox.com/threads/etc-issue-edits.54964/).
 (No docs for it, really.)
 If you write directly to the issue file,
 the next time the service runs it will get overwritten. (at reboot)